ucsb-cs56/ucsb-cs56.github.io/_topics/java_annotations.md

 # FunctionalInterface

 The `@FunctionalInterface` annotation is typically used with Java 8 Lambda Expressions.
-See: [Java 8 Lambda Expressions](https://ucsb-cs56-pconrad.github.io/topics/java_lambda_expressions/) for more information.
+For more information, see [Java 8 Lambda Expressions](java_lambda_expressions).